jaepass/commercejs-react-functional/TUTORIAL.md

 }
 ```

-The above helper handle makes a call to the `commerce.cart.add method`.
+The above helper handle makes a call to the `commerce.cart.add` method.
 You will also need to pass in parameters `productId` and `quantity` as variables for.
 When the promise resolves, we set the state again by updating the cart with the new cart data.

-Next, we need to pass in a callback `onAddToCart` in the `ProductsListing` component instance and attach the `handleAddToCart()` method in order make the "add to cart" request to the Chec API.
+Next, we need to define out callback as props and pass down the handler in the `ProductsListing` component instance.
+We attach the `handleAddToCart()` method in order make the "add to cart" request to the Chec API.

 ```jsx
 <ProductsList